 In the first stage, data is extracted via APIs, by reading data from flat files or running SQL queries to collect data from a database.
 After the extraction, data transformations are performed to convert the raw data to a more meaningful form by executing tasks such as deleting duplicates, changing data types, and filling in missing values.
 Many data pipeline architectures also include a staging area where the extracted data is temporarily stored before loading it into the warehouse.

 To build a data pipeline for your business, let’s look at some of the important guidelines:

 - Research and clearly define your business objectives behind building the data pipeline.
-You need to be completely aware of the data sources, efforts required, and budget constraints to select the best technologies for your data pipeline.
+You must be completely aware of the data sources, required efforts, and budget constraints to select the best technologies for your data pipeline.

 - Identify the order of processes in your pipeline and the interdependencies within its components.

-- Establish a schedule for automatically running the pipeline on an hourly, daily, or weekly basis.
+- Establish a schedule for automatically running the pipeline hourly, daily, or weekly.

 - You have to continuously monitor your data pipeline for any potential issues, install quality and integrity checks and follow security protocols to protect your data by encrypting and masking it.

 What are the Types of Data Pipelines?